 Dynafit TLT6 Mountain

-The Speedfit, from our perspective, is the new TLT6 at a better price point.
+The Speedfit is the new TLT6 at a better price point.
 If you're finding that all of the other recommended boots are beyond your budget, the Speedfit is the answer.
-With the exception of a fixed tongue this is pretty much the same great boot and should still work with our Mod Kit (we will be confirming this soon).
+With the exception of a fixed tongue this is pretty much the same great boot and works with our Mod Kit.

-Arc'teryx accidentally designed a splitboarding boot called the Procline, and all reports we received from Phantom riders who rode them last year are that they are awesome, especially in terms of lateral flex.
-They do have a similar fit to the TLT6/Speedfit (narrow for some people), and there is one mod that needs to be done because of the shorter than average toe welt.
-ACMG splitboard guide and Phantom rider Joey Vosburgh made a Splitboard.com post describing this mod here, and we plan on providing longer nylon screws to replace the stock screws on the toe levers to assist with this mod.
-That said, the recommended mod has not yet been tested in depth by Phantom and so performing this mod is AT YOUR OWN RISK!
+Arc'teryx accidentally designed a splitboarding boot called the Procline, and all reports we received from Phantom riders who rode them last year are that they are awesome—especially in terms of lateral flex.
+They do have a similar fit to the TLT6/Speedfit (too narrow for some), and there is one mod that needs to be done because of the abnormally small toe welt.
+ACMG splitboard guide and Phantom rider Joey Vosburgh made a Splitboard.com post describing the mod here, and we have the longer nylon screws that are needed available here.
+The Salomon S/Lab X-Alp is another boot we get asked about a lot, and it’s more or less the exact same boot so also a great option.